junxit/us-congress-bills-112/metadata.md

 - 2011-12-15 — Introduced in Senate
 - 2011-12-15 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2012-04-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-11-02 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 09/22/2012 with an amendment in the nature of a substitute.
+With written report No. 112-230.
+- 2012-11-02 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 09/22/2012 with an amendment in the nature of a substitute.
+With written report No. 112-230.
+- 2012-11-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 535.
+- 2012-11-28 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7125; text as passed Senate: CR S7125)
+- 2012-11-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7125; text as passed Senate: CR S7125)